cmsc426spring2019/cmsc426spring2019.github.io/colorseg.md

 <div class="fig figcenter fighighlight">
   <img src="/assets/colorseg/ballindiffcolorspaces.png">
   <div class="figcaption">Datapoints for the ball plotted in RGB and YCbCr colorspaces.
-Observe how the enclosing shape is of a wierd shape.
-It would be ideal to create a custom color-space which converts this wierd shape into some simple shape which can be enclosed like a cube or a cuboid or a sphere or an ellipsoid.
-Designing a space like that is generally not trivial hence we emply a method of fitting this wierd shape as a sum of simple shapes like an ellipsoid.</div>
+Observe how the enclosing shape is of a weird shape.
+It would be ideal to create a custom color-space which converts this weird shape into some simple shape which can be enclosed like a cube or a cuboid or a sphere or an ellipsoid.
+Designing a space like that is generally not trivial hence we emply a method of fitting this weird shape as a sum of simple shapes like an ellipsoid.</div>
 </div>

-In this case, one has to come up with a wierd looking fancy function to bound the color which is generally mathematically very difficult and computationally very expensive.
+In this case, one has to come up with a weird looking fancy function to bound the color which is generally mathematically very difficult and computationally very expensive.
 An easy trick mathematicians like to do in such cases (which is generally a very good approximation with less compuational cost) is to represent the fancy function as a sum of known simple functions.
 We love gaussians so let us use a sum of gaussians to model our fancy function.
 Let us write our formulation down mathematically.
 Let the posterior be defined by a sum of $$K$$ scaled gaussians given by:

 $$
 p(C_l \vert x) = \sum_{i=1}^k \pi_i \mathcal{N}(x, \mu_i, \Sigma_i)